 Denise Funk, PE, BCEE, Vice President

-Denise Funk is division director of Operations Technical Services within the Gwinnett County Department of Water Resources in Georgia.
-She leads the department’s applied research program and directs a team of engineers focused on water, wastewater and stormwater infrastructure improvement and process optimization.
+Denise Funk is the national ozone lead for Brown and Caldwell.
+She was formerly division director of Operations Technical Services within the Gwinnett County Department of Water Resources in Georgia.
+She led the department’s applied research program focused on water, wastewater and stormwater infrastructure improvement and process optimization.
 Prior to joining Gwinnett County, Denise worked on municipal ozone design and optimization as an engineering consultant for many years.
-She’s happy to be at a utility using ozone for both water and wastewater treatment!

 Saad Jasim, PhD, P.Eng., International IOA President, PAG Vice President

 Manager, Utilities, City of White Rock, BC; President-International Ozone Association.; Adjunct Professor, University of Windsor; Served as; Director, Great Lakes Regional Office-International Joint Commission, Canada-USA; Founding CEO for the Walkerton Clean Centre, Director, Water Quality & Production, Windsor Utilities Commission; Past President-Ontario Water Works Association; Past President-International Ozone Association-PAG 2010-2012; Recipient of many Awards: 2016 George Warren Fuller Award-AWWA/OWWA, Harvey Rosen Award-International Ozone Association 2009-2010, 2008 Emerald Award-Ontario Ministry of the Environment; 2004 Engineer of the Year-Professional Engineers Ontario, 2001 AWWA/OWWA “Operator’s Meritorious Service Award”, 1998 “Business Professional of the Year” Award-Business Excellence Award-Windsor & District Chamber of Commerce